UKPLab/m2qa/m2qa_dataset/README.md

 # M2QA Benchmark Dataset
-**⚠️⚠️⚠️ This is the only yet unfinished section.
-TODO: write this section & encrypt the data.**
-- Why did we encrypt the data?
-- How to load it?
-  - Before using it execute the decrypt script
-  - Example with Hugging Face
-- Additional Training Examples [training data](m2qa_dataset/Additional_Training_data) come from the same datasets but the train split.
+The M2QA benchmark dataset consists of 13,500 SQuAD 2.0-style question-answer instances, divided evenly across nine language-domain combination pairs (1500 instances each).
+40% of the data are unanswerable questions, 60% are answerable.
+We provide 7500 additional training examples.

+Following [Jacovi et al. (2023)](https://aclanthology.org/2023.emnlp-main.308/), we encrypt the validation data to prevent leakage of the dataset into LLM training datasets.
+Additional training examples [training data](Additional_Training_data) come from the same datasets (train split instead of test split).
 Also uploaded on Hugging Face.
-And since its training data it is unencrypted.
+And since it's training data, it is unencrypted.

-The training data:
+To unencrypt the data, execute:

 ```bash
 unzip -P m2qa german.zip